bpourian/vendingmachine-TDD/README.md

 Brief Summary of Approach
 -------
 I chose Ruby to build this app, and used the `pg` gem to interact with a PostgreSQL database.
 I test drove the development using RSpec focusing on testing behaviour of my methods.
-This was my first time interacting with PostgreSQL using the `PG` gem and I found that I ran out of time and couldn't complete the full test.

 I used Rubocop static code analyzer and SimpleCov code coverage analysis tool for Ruby to maintain 100% test coverage and cleaner syntax.
 I have also setup Travis CI to build the application on every push.
 You can access this by clicking the build logo on the top left hand corner.

-In hindsight I would have taken a slightly different approach to storing data in my database and used DataMapper which I was more familiar with.
-However, I wanted to try something new and the `pg` gem is simple enough to use.
-But unfortunately I couldn't implement all the features as I ran out of time.
-I have managed to complete the features up to the user story where product data can be stored on the database.

-The second vending-machine-2 is failing the build test on Travis at the moment due the the changes I've made in RSpec so that the database is cleared after each test.
-I didn't have sufficient time to debug.
-However, the first version passes all tests on Travis.

-See more on my approach <a href='#process'>below</a>.
+See more on my approach <a href='#Approach'>below</a>.

 Instructions
 -------